CashScript/cashscript/website/docs/language/types.md

 ### Over- & Underflows

 The maximum range for 64-bit integers is `-9223372036854775807` to `9223372036854775807`, operations exceeding these limits will fail the transaction.
-So operations like summation, subtraction and multiplation should take in to account these boundry cases with over- or underflows.
+So operations like summation, subtraction and multiplication should take into account these boundary cases with over- or underflows.

 :::caution
 Contract authors should always consider whether `+`, `-` and `*` operations can cause under- or overflows and how this would impact contract security.